bitnomial/bitcoin-scripting/README.md

 This package aims to support application developers working with miniscript, and script descriptors.
 The following features are available:

 * Miniscript: parser, printer, compiler, type checker, and witness calculator
-* Script descriptors: parser and printer
+* Script descriptors: parser + printer, address and script calculations

 ## Development